rajkumar15971/router-app/README.md

 # router-app
-Clone or download this project and in you terminal/command prompt run npm i(incase you have node and npm already installed)
+  1) Clone or download this project and in your terminal/command prompt.
+  2) run npm i(incase you have node and npm already installed).